lillallol/outline-pdf/README.md

 -   [License](#license)

 ## Description

+Take a look at [@lillallol/outline-pdf-cjs](https://github.com/lillallol/outline-pdf-cjs) if you are using node.

 This module can add outline to pdf that do not have one.
 As of right now, it is the only module in the npm registry that has the following characteristics :